xkedude/Pomelo/README.md

 ## iOS

 1. This needs a Paid Apple developer account or you can build it with Xcode (Guide under the "Free Dev Account" heading)
-2. you need JIT if your on iOS 17+ you can use [SideJITServer](https://github.com/nythepegasus/SideJITServer) if your on iOS 16.7+ then you can just use SideStore or Jitterbug
+2. you need JIT if your on iOS 17+ you can use [SideJITServer](https://github.com/nythepegasus/SideJITServer) or Xcode if you use a Free Dev Account if your on iOS 16.7+ then you can just use SideStore or Jitterbug
 3. Lowest Reccomended device is an iPhone 12 Pro